 Lynne spent 22 years as a journalist.
 For 12 years she was a general assignment reporter at WGRZ-TV, covering everything from breaking news, crime, and feature stories, to investigations and in-depth reports on local and state government.
 She was also a news and sports reporter/anchor at WGR-550 Radio in Buffalo where she performed similar duties.
 Lynne's broadcast career began in West Virginia where she was News Director of the student-run radio station, WWVU-FM at West Virginia University.
 She worked in local television and radio there before returning home to Western New York.

 The District 9 Legislator has often been recognized for her work in journalism, including the inaugural Tim Russert Award for interview skills, preparedness, knowledge, credibility, teamwork and generosity of spirit at Channel 2.
 She was also awarded the Best of Gannett, New York State Broadcasters, Associated Press, and WVU Student Journalist awards.
 She has been part of various charities and fundraising events, including Kids Escaping Drugs, Say Yes, Parent-Child Connection, Hamburg Finance Academy, New York State Association of Counties, and the Muscular Dystrophy Association.
 In addition, she was a founding member of the Make-A-Wish local chapter, and currently serves on the Board of Directors for Meals on Wheels for Western New York.
-Lynne is a past member of the Chambers of Commerce in Boston, Eden, Evans-Brant and Hamburg.
+Lynne is a member of the Erie County Board of Health.

 Throughout her travels and work as a journalist, Lynne has been an outspoken advocate for our region.
 She is eager to be part of a joint effort to advance this area, and help create an environment and opportunity where not only her children, but many generations of families can stay and prosper.